Classic Staffordshire blue

 Following a 25 year gap Dreadnought have re-launched this tile made using the same clay, care and delicate kiln control that is synonymous with a Dreadnought.

-A blend of Staff Blue and Dark heather Classic Tiles
+A blend of Staffs blue and dark heather Classic Tiles

 Self Builder Bernice Cuthbert had been searching for handmade blue roof tiles for some time, and had not liked the harsh look of the artificially coloured samples she had received.
 When her Dreadnought samples arrived, she had finally found what she had been looking for; mellow shades of natural clay colour which would blend in perfectly with the blues in the handmade bricks she had already selected.
 "I have been delighted with the tiles since day one and still get huge pleasure out of looking at them", she says.
 Full details